-There are still opportunities for you to have memorable connections with loved ones through the various activities available in Waterton.
+There are still opportunities for you to create memorable connections with loved ones through the various activities available in Waterton.
 You name it, Waterton has it, and it has it the way mountain park enthusiasts love it best – unspoiled, uncrowded, and unbelievably beautiful.

 Waterton is known for its legendary hiking but what makes it special is the people.
 Waterton is a community built on generations of locally owned and operated businesses with an abundance of heart and passion.

 In May 2021, each business was visited by Alberta Health & Safety to have their plans approved to ensure social distancing practices measures are in effect.
 To ensure additional protection of both visitors and staff, most businesses are taking extra steps beyond what is required.

 All trails are open offering breathtaking viewpoints for all hiking levels to explore this International Peace Park.
 To find out detailed information on the hiking experience of trail checkout our dedicated Trails page.
 Please note that in early season, higher mountain trails may still have deep snow.

 We look forward to seeing you in Waterton this season.
 We are doing everything we can to ensure the safety of our community, staff and visitors.
 To assist us in staying safe, please help us by taking the following steps when experiencing our region:

 - When exploring our picturesque trails and towns, maintain a distance of two metres when you encounter fellow adventurers.
 Be aware of the need to step to the side to create distance from passersby, and do your best to keep a healthy distance from those ahead of you on the path or trail.

 - Wash your hands thoroughly and regularly, and make use of hand sanitizer where available.

 - Refer to Alberta Health Services guidelines on travelling.

 - Re-schedule your visit if anyone in your family/cohort has Covid-19 symptoms